 Is naturism allowed in your country and what’s the public opinion?

 Naturism is allowed in the Netherlands and I think my country, together with Germany and France does offer the most opportunities for naturist recreation within the world.
 There are around 50 naturist clubs, most of them exploring a naturist campground.
-There are a huge number of saunas, almost all meant for nude sauna bathing, and there are a huge number of nude beaches, most them located at the sea shore, but there are a number inland as well.
-So, in fact it is almost impossible not knowing a location for nude recreation nearby.
+There are a huge number of saunas, almost all meant for nude sauna bathing, and there are a huge number of nude beaches, most of them located at the seashore, but there is a number inland as well.
+So, in fact, it is almost impossible not knowing a location for nude recreation nearby.
 The law is very naturist friendly in the Netherlands.
 Unless it is a public location and it is clearly not suitable for nude recreation it is allowed.
-This is for sure a bit confusing, but always in favor of the naturist, as local authorities did find out, when a case about ‘illegal’ nude recreation came to court.
+This is for sure a bit confusing, but always in favor of the naturist, as local authorities did find out when a case about ‘illegal’ nude recreation came to court.

 The public opinion is in general OK in my country.
-Do what you have to do, as long you do not restrict others in their freedom to do what they have to do.
-This freedom of being yourself is applicable for naturism as well.
-So, if you speak out to be in favorite of naturism, no issue at all.
+Do what you have to do, as long as you do not restrict others in their freedom to do what they have to do.
+This freedom of being yourself is applicable to naturism as well.
+So, if you speak out to be in favor of naturism, no issue at all.
 Naturist locations also are not hidden in very secret places nowadays.
-Very often there is a clear sign on the road where to head for to find the place you are looking for, without any secret sign known by insiders only.
+Very often there is a clear sign on the road where to head to find the place you are looking for, without any secret sign known by insiders only.